 Psychological Science: Training in how the brain and nervous system interact with development, mental health, cognition, and social processes to mediate behavior

-Requirements for the Neuroscience MS Degree
+Requirements for the Master's in Neuroscience

-Core Neuroscience Coursework Requirements (minimum 19 credits)
+Core Neuroscience MS Coursework Requirements (minimum 19 credits)

 Relevant Neuroscience courses